 Segment-triggered flows are used to email subscribers when they are added to a segment.
-In most cases, date, list, or metric-triggered flows can more efficiently accomplish what can be done with a segment triggered flow.
+In most cases, date property-, list-, or metric-triggered flows can more efficiently accomplish what can be done with a segment triggered flow.

 Contacts can only receive a segment-triggered flow once.
 This is why if you're building a post-purchase flow, for example, you should use a metric-triggered flow instead of a segment-triggered one.
 Even though it is possible to build a segment of customers who placed an order, a metric-triggered flow is more appropriate in this case because you likely want customers to receive a post-purchase every time they buy, not just the first time.